 Plugins can also change the GraphQL schema during execution - so if your server has a schema that could change dynamically, you can constantly update it.
 Plugins can listen to schema changes and run logic accordingly.

-You can find a list of all plugins, their documentation and installation instructions in the Plugins page.
+You can find a list of all plugins, their documentation and installation instructions on the Envelop Plugin Hub.

 The plugin order specifies the order in which the handlers of each plugin will be invoked.
 E.g. the